-27 Apr NHS Hospital ensure staff and patient safety without compromising on clarity
+27 Apr NHS Hospital ensures patient safety and clarity

 With over 9,000 staff caring for patients around the clock, St George’s University Hospital NHS Foundation Trust is the largest healthcare provider in Southwest London.
 The Trust serves a population of 1.3 million across London and a number of services also cover large populations from Surrey and Sussex, totalling around 3.5 million people.